fxnai/fxn-llm-js/README.md

 });
 ```

+> [!TIP]
+> If you would like to see a new LLM provider supported, please submit a PR!

 ## Running the OpenAI Client Locally
 To run text-generation and embedding models locally using the OpenAI client, specify the `baseUrl` on the client:
 ```js